With the bonkers.ie broadband seed test it's quick, free and easy to see how fast your broadband really is.

 It is measured in megabits per second (Mbps) and the FCC in America deems that a minimum speed of 25Mbps is required for a connection to even be officially deemed “broadband”.
 However if you like to stream movies in HD and have two or three people using the same connection, a speed closer to 100Mbps will be necessary.

-Virgin Media can provide a maximum speed of 500Mbps to almost one million premises nationwide while SIRO, a joint venture between the ESB and Vodafone, and Eir are now able to offer speeds of up to 1,000Mbps or 1Gbps in select communities and towns nationwide thanks to their new network rollouts.
+Virgin Media can provide a maximum speed of 1,000Mbps to almost one million premises nationwide while SIRO, a joint venture between the ESB and Vodafone, and Eir are now able to offer speeds of up to 1,000Mbps or 1Gbps in select communities and towns nationwide thanks to their new respective network rollouts.

 What is my upload speed?